microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/call-record.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Record a short audio clip from a call.
 A bot can utilize this to capture a voice response from a caller after they are prompted for a response.

 For further information on how to handle operations, please review [commsOperation](../resources/commsOperation.md)

 >**Note:** This is only supported for [calls](../resources/call.md) which are initiated with [serviceHostedMediaConfig](../resources/servicehostedmediaconfig.md).

 This action is not intended to record the entire call.
 The maximum length of recording is 5 minutes.
-The recording is not saved permamently by the by the Cloud Communications Platform and is discarded shortly after the call ends.
-The bot must download the recording promptly (using the recordingLocation value given in the completed notification) after the recording operation finishes.
+The recording is not saved permanently by the by the Cloud Communications Platform and is discarded shortly after the call ends.
+The bot must download the recording promptly after the recording operation finishes by using the recordingLocation value that's given in the completed notification.

 >**Note:** Any media collected may **not** be persisted.
 Make sure you are compliant with the laws and regulations of your area when it comes to call recording.
 Please consult with a legal counsel for more information.